the-paulus/cpp11-tutorial/docs/05_Classes/Constructors.md

 It's important to know that if there are any constructors defined, then the compiler will not define a synthesized default constructor.

-When dealing with objects of built-in or compound types are undefined and must either be default initialized or asigned a value right off the bat.
+When dealing with objects of built-in or compound types, they are undefined and must either be default initialized or asigned a value right off the bat.

 Classes that have members of a class type may not have a default constructor.
 Therefore the compiler cannot initialize